 - Sept.
 23: Saudi National Day

-- Eid Al-Adha (date varies), lasts 10 days, but employers usually allow only 5
+- Eid Al-Adha: (date varies), lasts 10 days, but employers usually allow only 5

 If the National Day falls on a weekend, a day off can be taken either a day before or after the weekend.
 If the National Day falls on a Friday, it is observed on the subsequent Saturday.
 If it falls on a Thursday, it is observed on the preceding Wednesday.

 Employees are initially entitled to 21 days’ annual leave, which goes up to 30 days after completing 5 successive years with an employer.
-Employers may specify the dates of employees' leave by work requirements, and they need to notify the employees of the date of leave at least 30 days in advance.
+Employers may specify the dates of employees’ leave by work requirements, and they need to notify the employees about the date of leave at least 30 days in advance.